-Making A Referral To Children's Social Care See also pages 17-18 KCSIE Sept 22
+Making A Referral To Children's Social Care

-See also pages 17-16 RUSIE Sept 22
+See also pages 17-18 KCSIE Sept 22

 School safeguarding teams should refer to the local authority threshold guidance when making a decision to refer to social care.
 There are a number of additional 'frameworks' which can also be considered at this stage e.g. The Brook Tool, Neglect Framework, Graded Care Profile